quicwg/base-drafts/draft-ietf-quic-transport.md

 An endpoint that sends packets near the end of the idle timeout period of a peer risks having those packets discarded if its peer enters the draining state before the packets arrive.
-If a peer could timeout within an Probe Timeout (PTO; see Section 6.2.2 of {{QUIC-RECOVERY}}), it is advisable to test for liveness before sending any data that cannot be retried safely.
+If a peer could time out within an Probe Timeout (PTO; see Section 6.2.2 of {{QUIC-RECOVERY}}), it is advisable to test for liveness before sending any data that cannot be retried safely.
 Note that it is likely that only applications or application protocols will know what